 Though the overall number of homeless individuals in Placer County has been decreasing over the past few years, the population of chronically homeless individuals (who are defined as unaccompanied homeless individuals with a disabling condition who have either been continuously homeless for a year or more OR has had at least four episodes of homelessness in the past three years) has more than doubled since 2009, jumping from 102 at the 2009 Point-In-Time Count to 214 people at the 2015 count.
 The average rate of adult chronic homelessness in the United States in 2014 was 14.5 percent, meaning Placer County’s rate of adult chronic homelessness (41.6 percent) is almost three times the national average.

 Statistics show that over 80 percent of the homeless population in Placer County became homeless while living in the county, and over half previously had jobs in the county.
+Most people interviewed in the 2017 PIT Count stated that they lived in the County for more than one year prior to becoming homeless.
 The population is concentrated in Auburn and Roseville–nearly 90 percent of homeless individuals surveyed for the 2014 Point-In-Time Count identified those two cities as the primary place they sleep.
 Approximately 12 percent said they primarily slept in the eastern areas of the county, into the Sierra Nevadas.

 Placer County and the City of Roseville have transitional housing and emergency shelter options available for homeless residents or residents at risk of becoming homeless.
 Please visit the Homeless Information & Referral page on the City of Roseville’s website or the Homeless Services page on Placer County’s website for more information.